Whitchurch Town Council

 About Whitchurch

-Whitchurch is a small, rural town in North West Hampshire, with a population of 4870 people (2011 Census).
+Whitchurch is a small, rural town in North West Hampshire, with a population of 5,289 (2021 Census).
 The Town is surrounded by beautiful countryside and the clear waters of the River Test flow through it and turn the wheel of the Silk Mill, the town's unique tourist attraction.

 The Town has a fire station which is staffed by volunteers and an ambulance station.
 There is a Post Office, 4 Churches of different denominations, two schools, a library, three public halls/community centres and a variety of shops, coffee shops and pubs.